soveng/website/src/content/concept/-index.md

       **Why Walking Works**: Research shows walking stimulates creative thought.
 As one participant put it: "left foot, right foot, left brain, right brain."
 The physical movement activates your whole being and creates the perfect conditions for free-flowing ideas.

-      **Natural Group Mixing**: With 21 participants, the walks naturally mix the group.
-You'll have many different conversational partners during a three-hour walk.
-Two guides—one at the front, one at the back—ensure the group stays together by stopping every 20 minutes to enjoy views, take water breaks, and let everyone catch up.

-      **The Alternative**: Contrast this with sitting around a long table for dinner—you'd have at most three conversational partners (left, right, front) and the group wouldn't mix.
-Walking creates the natural group formation and spontaneous conversations we need.

-      **The Path Requirements**: Paths must be wide enough for side-by-side walking (not single-file), mostly flat so anyone can participate, and comfortable enough for conversation.
-Guides keep the group together, stopping regularly to let everyone catch up.

       The island's levadas, coastal paths, and high-altitude ridges offer constantly changing scenery—nature's own slide deck.
 Exposure to sun, wind, and ocean spray anchors discussions in sensory memory; participants can later reference "that idea above the cloud layer" and everyone knows the exact moment.
     image: 'walking.jpeg'
     float: 'right'